Author |

 Points: 4482

-Posted: 28 March 2012 at 15:13 |
+Direct Link To This Post Posted: 28 March 2012 at 15:13

-Tyre Geezer wrote:
+Originally posted by Tyre Geezer Tyre Geezer wrote:

 the suspension set up does need to be altered on changing from some tyres.
-But, if you're running Racetecs, Supercorsas, R10s or Power Ones/Cups, you are "unlikely" to need to change anything. |
+But, if you're running Racetecs, Supercorsas, R10s or Power Ones/Cups, you are "unlikely" to need to change anything.

-These tyres run different setups already.
-Bridgestones and Michelins both have harder carcasses than Metz/Pirelli, so to say you can throw Continentals on an it's unlikely you'll need to make any changes is unrealistic.
-Nevermind swapping between tyre manufacturers and not changing setup, even using the same tyres you will often change setup here and there depending on track and weather condtions.
 Also, as has been said, from a 1:42 to a 1:40 is entirely possible by nothing more than placebo effect of having new rubber and feeling good because you've been asked to test tyres out.
 To have a few stock lads(or lasses) lapping consistent 34's and 35's on Pirellis and Metzelers, who clearly have excellent feel and good setups, jump onto some Conts and compare over some time, playing with setup, would be a far better test, and something that would hold much more value to you in the promotion of these tyres i think.
 I would presume that the kind of guys you like to buy tyres off you are the racers, as they spend a vast amount more, in which case the guys you need to prove the conts worth to are the guys lapping at least in the 30 somethings at Cadwell.
 The reason i am thinking this is because a decent rider could whack a set of decent touring tyres onto an R6 and lap 40's, but there will be a limit where you do need the better rubber to get to the 35's for example.
-I'm not writing these off, i know only what i've read in here.
-Don't thinnk i am writing them off, but i think it's far too early to say that these can compete against the current crop of rubber available.
-I have taken on board what you've said about the German boys winning on them and would be keen to hear about specifics there.
-Keen to hear more and not judging too much yet, don't think I am Bongo

 Edited by BONGO - 28 March 2012 at 15:14